 The outside of my right pinky finger had paper burn from the days of furious writing.
 Aside from the slight burning, and my inability to stop touching it, I might have mistaken those test days, and the weeks leading up to them for a bad dream.

-Now the waiting game began, and with it the nagging game.
+Now the waiting game began, and with it the game of second guessing.
 For the first time since making my 1L mental pivot towards optimizing my legal education to open my own law firm, I felt out of control and at a loss for what to do next.
 It would be many weeks before we would know the results.
-While I typically did well on essay exams, the memory of Professor Incentive from first semester 1L still lingered.
+While I typically did well on essay exams, the memory of Professor Incentivize from first semester 1L still lingered.
 Who would be grading my exam?
 How much subjectivity would be brought to bear?
 Was my handwriting legible?
 Did I remember to properly identify myself on each of the test booklets?
 There was nothing productive I could do, and I was quickly driving myself crazy.

 Law School Is Not Real Life — Post-Bar Exam Life Changes